Monday 23rd January 2017 saw Milton Keynes celebrate it’s 50th birthday!

 Yes, we have five Nandos.
 We’ve got a couple of branches of Prezzo, Pizza Express, Harvester, Chimichangas, Pizza Hut, Frankie and Bennys too.
 But there’s an exciting food revolution taking place in and around Milton Keynes, with startups offering a whole multitude of cuisines, using locally produced ingredients, made by local people for local people.
 It’s never been a finer time to be a food lover in Milton Keynes.

 Our favourite street food vendors and takeaway outlets include Affamato, Percys, Taco Shack, Wrap It and Run and Good Times Cafe, but to name a few – and there are some great independent restaurants, cafes and pubs dotted around such as Aqua, Murati’s Pizzeria, Antep Kitchen and Akasaka Sushi in Wolverton, Heavenly Blends, The Old Beams, The Swan in Salford and The Black Horse in Woburn.
+There’s plenty of pubs and great beer gardens too.

 Milton Keynes is rapidly becoming a foodie’s dream.